AI CPD for Schools: Building Staff Confidence [2026]Teachers participating in a professional development workshop on AI in education

 Identifying AI champions does not require a formal application process.
 Look for teachers who mention AI in staffroom conversation, who have adapted resources using ChatGPT, or who ask questions about school AI policy.
 These teachers do not need to be technology specialists.
 The best AI champions are strong practitioners who happen to be curious about new tools.

 Give your AI champions three things: time (one hour per fortnight for experimentation), a small budget for premium tool access, and a platform to share what they discover.
 A standing slot in the weekly staff briefing or a shared channel on Teams works well.
-Their role is not to become AI trainers but to demonstrate what practical, time-saving AI use looks like from someone who teaches the same pupils.
+Their role is not to become AI trainers but to demonstrate what practical, time-saving AI use looks like from someone who teaches the same learners.

 Building a Year-Long CPD Plan